josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 - Scoped CSS by default;
 - Logic and loops available inside of markup (unlike JSX), without requiring an element (unlike Vue);
-- Two-way binding
+- Two-way data binding
-- Built-in reusable data stores
+- Built-in reusable data stores (think: a very light, simple version of Redux or Vuex)

 I could go on and on about how easy Svelte makes things, and how advanced yet simple it seems.
 [Svelte's docs and tutorial](https://svelte.dev/tutorial/basics) is way ahead of the game; the whole thing is a live REPL (coding environment) where you can write your own Svelte code and see it running live!